marmoh2002/Particle-Swarm/README.md

 1. `psalg.py`: Core implementation of the PSO algorithm.

+3. `funcs.py`: Contains 27 benchmark functions used for testing the PSO algorithm, as well as a custom function parser.

-3. `check_implementation.py`: Evaluates the algorithm's performance by running it for a specific number of iterations.
+4. `check_implementation.py`: Evaluates the algorithm's performance by running it for a specific number of iterations.
 Calculates mean and standard deviation of results.

-4. `funcs.py`: Contains 27 benchmark functions used for testing the PSO algorithm, as well as a custom function parser.

 5. `plotted_pso.py`: Visualizes the benchmark function with swarm particles superimposed, showing the state before and after running the algorithm.

+6. `drw.py`: Contains functions for visualizing the Particle Swarm Optimization (PSO) process and creating animated GIFs of the optimization.

+7. `animate.py`: Creates animated visualizations of the PSO process, allowing users to choose benchmark functions or input custom functions for optimization.

 ## Usage